CyberShadow/Digger/README.md

 ### Requirements

+On non-Windows systems, Git and C development tools (compiler, linker, make) are required.

+On Windows, Digger may download and locally install (unpack) required software, as needed:

-Git is required.
+ - Git
+ - DigitalMars C++ compiler

-Currently, you must have Microsoft Visual Studio 2010 and Windows SDK v7.0A installed to build for Windows/64.
+ - A number of Visual Studio 2013 Express and Windows SDK components (for 64-bit builds)
+ - 7-Zip and WiX (necessary for unpacking Visual Studio Express components)

 ### Building